opendp/opendp/docs/source/theory/index.rst

 ======

 This section gets into the details of differential privacy:
-What are the problems with other approaches to sanitizing data, and what is different about differential privacy?
+What are the problems with other approaches to "privatizing" data, and what is different about differential privacy?
 The examples use OpenDP, but this is not intended as an introduction to the library:
 For that, see :doc:`../getting-started/index` or :doc:`../api/index`.